insilichem/garleek/docs/usage.rst

 - ``INPUTFILE``: QM input file to be patched and renamed.
 For example, ``file.in`` would be renamed as ``file.garleek.in``.
 - ``--qm``: QM program handling the QM/MM calculation.
 Currently supported keywords include: *gaussian*, *gaussian_09a*, *gaussian_09b*, *gaussian_09c*, *gaussian_09d*, *gaussian_16*
 - ``--mm``: MM engine to be used.
 Currently supported keywords include: *tinker*.
-- ``--ff``: forcefield to be used in the MM calculation.
+- ``--ff``: force field to be used in the MM calculation.
 Supported files and keywords depend on the value of ``mm``.
-- ``--types``: dictionary handling the conversion between the QM-provided atom types and those the MM engine actually needs for the chosen forcefield.
+- ``--types``: dictionary handling the conversion between the QM-provided atom types and those the MM engine actually needs for the chosen force field.
 Supported files and keywords depend on the value of ``mm`` and ``qm``.
-Usually is a simple two-column plain-text file that containts ``QM-type MM-type`` mappings.
+Usually is a simple two-column plain-text file that contains ``QM-type MM-type`` mappings.
 This file is used to replace the original types in ``MyInputFile.in``.
 Matching is case-insensitive, but the file must list them ALWAYS uppercased.

 **TIP**: Updated CLI arguments will be always available if you run ``garleek-prepare -h``.